aniket-ak/Machine-Learning-CASP-Dataset/README.md

  * Speed of prediction **vs** Accuracy
  * Computational resources available at prediction stage **vs** model complexity
  * Model updation considerations
- * Explainability
+ * Explainability of Random Forest Model **vs** black-box ANN model
-* We need to adapt the decision based on more information of the deployment platform
+* We need to adapt the decision based on more information about the deployment platform